jhannah/odlug.org/README.markdown

 # News

+## 2010

->     New challenge!! check_the_check/
+* New challenge!! check_the_check/

->        --jhannah 2010
->
+## 2009

->     New challenge!! pet_paradise/
+*  New challenge!! pet_paradise/

->        --jhannah 20090311
->
->     So, who's with me out here on github?
-I know Sam Tesla is a git deity, so I fully
->     expect him to show up here!
+So, who's with me out here on github?
+I know Sam Tesla is a git deity, so I fully expect him to show up here!
->     Blaine: Can you post one of the challenges out of your book here for discussion?
+Blaine: Can you post one of the challenges out of your book here for discussion?
->     Or anyone want to float a new challenge idea?
+Or anyone want to float a new challenge idea?
->        --jhannah 20090310